-This study covers five core practice areas (personal injury, family law, criminal defense, estate planning, and business law) across 17 states, from Texas to Idaho.
+The study covers five core practice areas (personal injury, family law, criminal defense, estate planning, and business law) across 17 states, from Texas to Idaho.
 Every data point comes from live Google Maps results.

 Methodology

-For each firm, we collected: business name, address, phone, website, rating, review count, operating hours, business categories, photos (via thumbnail presence), and service options.
+For each firm we collected business name, address, phone, website, rating, review count, operating hours, business categories, photos (via thumbnail presence), and service options.
 We then fetched up to 50 Google Business Profile posts per firm, capturing post content, images, links, and publication dates.

 • Basic profile completeness (49 points): 7 points each for website, phone, hours, rating, reviews, photos, and categories.

-• Post activity (51 points): 10 points for having any posts, up to 15 points for posting frequency (weekly = 15, monthly = 10, sporadic = 5), up to 13 points for post quality (images and calls-to-action), and up to 13 points for recency (posted within last 30 days = 13).
+• Post activity (51 points): 10 points for having any posts, up to 15 points for posting frequency (weekly equals 15, monthly equals 10, sporadic equals 5), up to 13 points for post quality (images and calls-to-action), and up to 13 points for recency (posted within the last 30 days equals 13).

-This weighting reflects the reality that basic profile fields are table stakes -- nearly every firm has them -- while post activity is where meaningful differentiation occurs.
+This weighting reflects the reality that basic profile fields are table stakes, nearly every firm has them, while post activity is where meaningful differentiation occurs.

-The Numbers at a Glance
+The numbers at a glance

-Never Posted
+Never posted25.6%

-Missing Hours
+Missing hours0.9%

-GBP Completeness by Market
+GBP completeness by market

 Port St. Lucie, FL84.885.7%4.810614